-Robert A. Saunders is a Professor in the Department of History and Political Science at Farmingdale State College-SUNY, where he teaches courses on comparative religions, global politics, and world history.
+Robert A. Saunders is a Professor in the Department of History and Political Science at Farmingdale State College - SUNY, where he teaches courses on comparative religions, global politics, and world history.
 In addition to his role as an instructor, Dr. Saunders is also Chair of the Science, Technology and Society (STS) program, the largest baccalaureate program in the School of Arts and Sciences at Farmingdale.
 He holds a Ph.D. in Global Affairs from Rutgers University and degrees in History from Stony Brook University (M.A.) and the University of Florida (B.A.).
 His geographic areas of focus include Russia and Central Asia, Europe, and the Muslim world.
-His research explores the impact of information and communications technologies (ICTs), mass media, and popular culture on national identity, geopolitics, and international relations.
+His research explores the impact of popular culture and mass media on geopolitics, nationalism, and religious identity.

 Dr. Saunders' articles have appeared in Progress in Human Geography, Nations and Nationalism, Slavic Review, Nationalism and Ethnic Politics, Global Media and Communication, Identities, Russia in Global Affairs, and Geopolitics, as well as other journals.
 He is the curator of the "Popular Culture and IR" blog channel at E-International Relations.

 Based on his extensive work on Kazakhstan's feud with the British comedian Sacha Baron Cohen, Harper's labeled him the "world's leading Boratologist."
 His 2008 book on the subject is entitled The Many Faces of Sacha Baron Cohen: Politics, Parody, and the Battle over Borat.
 He is also the author of Ethnopolitics in Cyberspace: The Internet, Minority Nationalism, and the Web of Identity (2010) and the co-author, with Vlad Strukov, of the Historical Dictionary of the Russian Federation (2010).
-He is currently working on new manuscript titled Brand New Eurasia: Geographical Imagination, National Identity, and the Post-Soviet Realm, which explores the tension between Western media representations of the former Soviet republics and their own attempts at "nation branding."
+He is currently working on a new manuscript titled Nation Branding and Popular Geopolitics in the Post-Soviet Realm (under contract with Routledge), which explores the tension between Western pop-culture representations of the former Soviet republics and their own attempts at "nation branding."

 Click HERE for more information.